kaaaxcreators/Discord-MusicBot/README.md

 When starting the container provide the [Environment Variables](#-environment-variables)

+Setup a Docker Volume at `/usr/src/app/db`

 ### <img src="https://caprover.com/img/logo-padded.png" width="32" height="32" align="left"> CapRover

-Create New App without Persistent Data
+Create New App with Persistent Data

 Container HTTP Port: `8080`

-In App Configs set [Environment Variables](#-environment-variables)
+In App Configs set [Environment Variables](#-environment-variables) and a Persistent Directory with the Path in App being `/usr/src/app/db` and the Label anything you want

 Deployment: Deploy via ImageName: `kaaaxcreators/discord-musicbot`